 Example task 1: Your hourly rate is $35.
 What monthly salary offer should you be willing to accept if you want to increase your income by at least 20% to justify the transition from a contractor to an employee?

-Solution: you start by summing up the number of hours you worked over the past year and dividing them by 52 (or 52.14 for a more precise calculation), resulting in the average hours you work per week.
+Solution: start the hourly to monthly conversion by summing up the number of hours you worked over the past year and dividing them by 52 (or 52.14 for a more precise calculation), resulting in the average hours you work per week.
 Let us say you establish that you've been working an average of 60 hours per week in the past year.
 Then you can easily calculate that you've made 60 · $35 · 52.14 = $109,494 in a year or $9,124.5 per month.
 120% of that is $10,949.4 so this is the minimum monthly salary you should be bothered to discuss.

 Example task 2: Your current salary is $90,000 per year.
 You are considering moving into a contractor role and want to at least maintain your current income level.
 What is the minimum hourly rate you should set, without taking into account the additional expenses? (taking that into account will likely require a higher rate to maintain the same standard of living)